 Meanwhile, Hermes Fulfilment shines in a different way by receiving the Logistics Innovation Award from the Association of German Engineers (VDI).
 This recognizes Hermes Fulfilment for its returned-goods management system that allows items to become available again in quick and economical way, especially in the fashion sector.
 The VDI particularly highlighted the system’s high degree of automation and its maintenance strategy.

-Hermes’ sponsorship of German professional football as a premium-partner brings it widespread visibility.
-Starting with the second half of the 2012/13 season, all players in the first and second leagues wear the company’s logo on the jersey’s left sleeve, on every game day.
-Hermes is also the official transporter of the championship trophy.
-This contract runs until the end of the 2016/17 season.
+Hermes’ sponsorship of German professional football as a premium-partner brought it widespread visibility.
+Starting with the second half of the 2012/13 season, all players in the first and second leagues were wearing the company’s logo on the jersey’s left sleeve, on every game day.
+Hermes was also the official transporter of the championship trophy.
+This contract was running until the end of the 2016/17 season.

 In the 2014 business year, Hermes continues its long run of growth success.
 Global revenue thus increases by more than 7% to €2,230 million, compared to €2,083 million in 2013.
 Two more records: the 530 million parcel mark is broken in the European and logistics business, and the workforce swells to 12,470 employees worldwide, an increase of 656.
 A major reason for this is the quality of its delivery service, attested for many years by independent experts – thus in 2014, the Stiftung Warentest consumer testing foundation once again rates Hermes its test winner.